 Marked accessible spaces are available in each parking lot.
-Temporary parking permits for College accessible spaces are available from the Campus Safety Office.
+Temporary parking permits for College accessible spaces are available from Campus Safety.
 Vehicles parked in an accessible space without a valid State or College issued permit will result in a citation being issued and may be towed at the owner's expense